 Plants of the Bible Land Walking Tour

 The Sinai Desert lies roughly at the same latitude as our own Sonoran Desert, so it is not surprising that many of plants common in the Middle East can thrive in Arizona -- and may be seen here at Boyce Thompson Arboretum.
-Please join Arboretum volunteers * on a guided tour to learn about palms, pomegranates, figs, olives, and other plants of the Bible Land.
-Walking tours leave the Visitor Center breezeway lobby on the Third Saturday each month with Dave Oberpriller as guide at 1:30pm from October-through-April .
+Join Arboretum volunteers on a guided tour to learn about palms, pomegranates, figs, olives, and other plants of the Bible Land.
+During Suymmer months when the Arboretum's daily schedule is from 6:00 am to 3:00 pm, this walking tour leave the Visitor Center breezeway lobby on the Third Saturday of each month at 8:00 am -- and 2016 dates for summer walks are May 21, June 18, July 16, August 20 and September 17.
+Fall-Winter season resume from October-through-April, and this tour moves to an afternoon start time

 Plants of the Bible Land tours are included with the price of daily admission and are separate from official Arboretum tours.
 Groups and clubs of 20 or more may also schedule their own Plants of the Bible Land guided tour by special arrangement.
 To arrange a group tour, please contact Instructional Specialist Lacey Pacheco at 520.689.2723, or email@example.com.
 Visitors on a group tour must still pay for daily admission, but there is no added charge for the Plants of the Bible Land tour.
 The Boyce Thompson Arboretum is located about 45 minutes east of Mesa - right near highway 60 milepost #223.
 From Tucson, the Arboretum is about a two hour drive via highways 79 and 60.
 For other information or directions please call the recorded message line at 520-689-2811.